opd-ai/opd-ai/README.md

 The repositories here aren't a random collection — they stack.
 Each layer removes a dependency on someone else's platform, so a solo creator, gamemaster, or self-hoster can do alone what usually takes a company.
 Adopt one piece or the whole ladder.

- - The work continues: Donate to support `43H3Uqnc9rfEsJjUXZYmam45MbtWmREFSANAWY5hijY4aht8cqYaT2BCNhfBhua5XwNdx9Tb6BEdt4tjUHJDwNW5H7mTiwe`
+ - The work continues: Donate Monero(The only good cryptocurrency) to support more free tools: `monero:43H3Uqnc9rfEsJjUXZYmam45MbtWmREFSANAWY5hijY4aht8cqYaT2BCNhfBhua5XwNdx9Tb6BEdt4tjUHJDwNW5H7mTiwe`

 ## 🎨 Generate content